-3.3.2 Dropsondes
+3.2.2 Dropsondes

-Dropsondes have components similar to radiosondes, but the assembled system is modified so that it can be dropped from aircraft to profile the atmosphere while descending under a parachute, see Fig. 3-4.
-Since operation of a large tracking antenna is impractical on aircraft, all dropsondes are operated in the 401-406 MHz band and utilize NAVAID/GPS for wind measurement.
+Dropsondes have components similar to radiosondes, but are built such, that they can be dropped from aircraft to profile the atmosphere while descending under a parachute.
+See Fig. 3-4.
+Since operation of a large tracking antenna is impractical on aircraft, all dropsondes are operated in the 401-406 MHz band and utilize NAVAID/GNSS for wind measurement.
 Operationally, dropsondes are deployed at a much higher density in space and time than radiosondes.
 They are primarily used in tracking and profiling tropical storms at sea.
-As many as 12 dropsondes may be placed in flight and tracked simultaneously.
+As many as 16 dropsondes may be placed in flight and tracked simultaneously.
 The high density of deployment necessitates the use of highly stable narrow-band transmitters, similar to those used in the denser parts of the radiosonde network.
+Dropsondes are also used for profiling weather phenomena or the basic atmospheric state in remote oceanic regions, and occasionally over land.